josugoar/csp/README.md

     }

-    // Ownership is fully delegated to the consumer unique_pointer_consumer(csp_unique_ptr_init_move_u(&u));
+    // Ownership is fully delegated to the consumer
+    // when moving a unique pointer
+    unique_pointer_consumer(csp_unique_ptr_init_move_u(&u));

-    // So now destroy will not do anything because u does not own the pointer
+    // Now destroy will not do anything because u does not own the pointer
     // Again, recommended to destroy the pointer manually, there is no way
-    // araound it in standard C without using extremelly constly abstractions
+    // araound it in standard C without using extremelly costly abstractions
-    // (glib) or macro magic, which is arguably worse than anything else.
+    // (glib) or macro magic, which is arguably worse than anything else
-#ifdef HAS_CLEANUP_ATTRIBUTE
+#ifndef HAS_CLEANUP_ATTRIBUTE
     csp_unique_ptr_destroy(&u);
 #endif